Hard Water Solutions in Spring Valley, CA.

 - Ongoing maintenance service and media replacement

-When does a Spring Valley home need hard water?
+When does a Spring Valley home need hard water treatment?

 - White, chalky scale is building up on faucets, showerheads, or glass shower doors